iceman50/bdcplusplus/openssl/readme.txt

-This directory contains a subset of OpenSSL <www.openssl.org>, namely header files and static libraries compiled with MinGW.
+This directory contains a subset of OpenSSL <www.openssl.org>, namely header files and static libraries compiled with MinGW and MSVC

-Info on the MinGW compiler is in the "Compile.txt" file at the root of this repository.
+Info on the MinGW and MSVC compilers is in the "Compile.txt" file at the root of this repository.
-The openssl/build/build.bat script has been used to compile static libraries.
+The openssl/build/build.bat script has been used to compile MinGW static libraries.

 Patches in the openssl/build/patches directory have been applied.